hapax/hapax.github.io/assets/dice.md

 We are going to ignore linear motion, and focus only on the effects of angular momentum on the probability distribution.

 Finally, we assume that the result of the throw is that face it lands on.
+In order to ensure it can land on all faces, we assume that the centre of mass lies above all the faces when they lay flush with the surface.
+Put differently, none of the triangles $\bigtriangleup Cc_{i}c_{i+1}$ are oblique.
+We call such a dice *acute*.

 #### Slow fairness